-There’s not long to wait now until you meet your new baby.
+There’s not long to wait now until you meet your baby.
 Even if you don’t have any experience with babies, don’t worry.
-Staff at the hospital will show you what to do.
+Staff at the hospital will be there to support you.

 After the birth, your baby will be offered several tests including:

 - newborn screening test – a prick on the baby’s heel to test their blood for inherited disorders

 - vitamin K injection